Get $15 off ED treatment (if prescribed). Start now

-7 best diets for weight loss: what works?
+The 7 best diet plans for weight loss

-If you try to search the internet for the “best diet for weight loss,” you will find a host of sites claiming they have the one-and-only answer to help you lose weight.
-But is there really one diet that’s the best?
-How do you know which one is right for you?
-Read on to find out.
+One quick internet search for the “best diet for weight loss,” will produce a host of sites claiming to have the holy grail of diet products guaranteed to help you lose weight.
+But is there really a one-size-fits-all diet to suit everyone?
+The short answer is no.

-Studies have shown that the most effective weight loss strategy is calorie restriction—in other words, eating fewer calories (Rynders, 2019).
+Studies show that the most effective weight loss strategy is calorie restriction—in other words, eating fewer calories.

-You can accomplish this using various diets, like intermittent fasting, the Mediterranean diet, low-fat diets, low-carb diets, etc. Still, the common denominator in a successful diet is taking in fewer calories.
-Just as people respond differently to medications, you may react differently to various diet plans.
+Various diets like intermittent fasting, the Mediterranean diet, low-fat diets, low-carb diets, and more are shown to be effective.
+Still, the common denominator in a successful diet is taking in fewer calories.
+Just as people respond differently to medications, people respond differently to diet plans.
 A diet that helps your friend reduce their caloric intake may not work for you.

 Find the method that helps you eat fewer calories in the long run, not just for the short term.
-Keeping the weight off is much more challenging than losing the weight initially.
-People who successfully attain a healthy weight have incorporated lifestyle changes and healthy food choices into their daily routines.
+Keeping the weight off is much more challenging than initially losing the weight.
+People who successfully maintain a healthy weight are those who incorporate lifestyle changes and healthy food choices into their daily routines.

 1. Intermittent Fasting

 Intermittent fasting is what it sounds like—you alternate between eating and fasting on a daily or weekly schedule.
-There are many different intermittent fasting protocols, but the three most popular ones are alternate day fasting (ADF), time-restricted feeding (TRF), and the 5:2 method.
+There are many different intermittent fasting protocols, but the three most popular options are:

-With ADF, you eat normally one day, fast the next, and keep alternating in this pattern.
-Fasting can mean a complete fast, where you consume no calories at all, or a period of significantly reduced caloric intake (usually about 25% of your usual calorie intake or ~500 calories) (Trepanowski, 2017).
+• Alternate day fasting (ADF): With ADF, you eat normally one day, fast the next, and keep alternating in this pattern.
+Fasting can mean a complete fast, where you consume no calories at all, or a period of significantly reduced caloric intake (usually about 25% of your usual calorie intake or ~500 calories)

 How does it work?